Job prospects Elementary School Teacher's Aide in Ontario

 - Demand strongly influenced by population size and student registration

-- In the near term, enrolment in elementary schools is projected to slightly decline but increase in secondary schools
+- In the near term, enrolment in elementary schools is projected to stabilize despite recent modest declines, and increase in secondary schools

 - Changes to annual funding amounts can affect employment prospects in school boards